lastexistingdinosaur/NETFLIX-PREMIUM-APK/README.md

 The Netflix Modded App is designed to work on multiple devices³.
 It offers a mobile app that allows users to enjoy Netflix while they travel, commute, or just take a break³.
 The more you watch, the better Netflix gets at recommending TV shows and movies you'll love³.

 Please note that using modded apps can violate the terms of service of the original app and may also pose security risks.
 Always download apps from trusted sources and stay safe online..
+U will find the app in the release section